gudmhbagde/CHAID-analysis-using-R/chapter1.md

 --- type:MultipleChoiceExercise lang:r xp:50 skills:1 key:3cdca1020f
 ## Categorical or Continuous?

-For a classification problems like Credit Risk Model, where we want to profile prospective bank customers into 'Defaults' or 'No Defaults'.
-What is the nature of the Dependent Variable, also known as the Response variable (Y)?
+For a classification problem like Credit Risk Model, where our objective is to profile prospective bank customers into 'Defaults' or 'No Defaults'.
+What is the nature of the Dependent Variable, which is also known as the Response variable (Y)?

 *** =instructions
 - Continuous